vedxyz/leetcode-solutions/README.md

   If an interval is to be merged, only its endpoint changes to the max option.
   If there is no overlap, it's just added as is.

+### Q58 - Length of Last Word

+- Trivial.
+Just start from the end and think about edge cases.

 ### Q62 - Unique Paths

 - Dynamic programming is good for these kinds of counting problems.